 Service Providers: Designated Tribal Organizations

-CIRI is recognized as a tribal entity under the Indian Self-Determination and Education Assistance Act (ISDEAA) of 1975, and delegates its tribal authority to three organizations that serve over 60,000 Alaska Native and American Indian people in the Cook Inlet region regardless of their affiliation with CIRI.
+CIRI is an Indian Tribe pursuant to the Indian Self-Determination and Education Assistance Act (ISDEAA) of 1975 and the Native American Housing Assistance and Self-Determination Act of 1996 and delegates its tribal authority under these statutes to three organizations.
+As a result, CIRI serves over 155,000 Alaska Native and American Indian people throughout Alaska, regardless of their shareholder affiliation with CIRI.
 CIRI’s Designated Tribal Organizations provide health care, housing, employment, education and other social and cultural enrichment services.

 COOK INLET TRIBAL COUNCIL